Pat Kelsey: Charleston (2021–2024)

 Over three seasons Kelsey led the Cougars to a 75–27 (.735) record, including a 31-win season in 2022–23, a record high for the program.
 The 2022–23 Cougars won the local Charleston Classic Tournament for the first time in program history, entered the AP Top 25 for the first time in two decades, went on a 20-game win streak to defeat rival UNC Wilmington in the 2023 CAA Tournament, and eventually fell to National Runner-Up San Diego State in the 2023 NCAA Tournament.
 For these efforts Kelsey was named USBWA Coach of the Year for District Three and NABC Coach of the Year for District Ten, a feat he would repeat in 2024.

 Kelsey's 2023–24 Cougars went back-to-back as outright CAA Regular Season Champions and 2024 CAA Tournament Championships, eventually falling to Final Four Team Alabama in the 2024 NCAA Tournament.
 His 58 wins were the most in program history by a Cougars head coach over the course of two seasons, and he was the program's fastest head coach to reach 50 wins, doing so against Coastal Carolina on November 19, 2023.
 His 75th win was also his last for the Cougars, an overtime triumph against Stony Brook in the Championship Game of the CAA Tournament.
 Kelsey was named the Coastal Athletic Association Coach of the Year on March 7, 2024.

 Louisville (2024–present)

 On March 28, 2024, Kelsey was named the head men's basketball coach at Louisville, agreeing to a five-year contract.

 In his first year, Kelsey took Louisville, which had been last place in the ACC in the previous 2 seasons, to an 18–2 conference record, and a second place finish.
 He led the Cardinals to numerous milestones, including their first victory at rival Virginia since 1990 on January 4, 2025, and a return to the AP Top 25 for the first time since 2021, ultimately finishing the regular season ranked No. 10 nationally.
 At the end of the season Kelsey was named ACC Coach of the Year and led Louisville back to the NCAA tournament for the first time since 2019.

+In his second season, Louisville had high expectations due to landing 3 impactful transfers along with star 5-star true freshmen point guard Mikel Brown Jr. Despite getting off to a 7-0 start headlined by a win over in-state rival Kentucky Wildcats men's basketball, the Cardinals largely underperformed relative to their preseason expectation due to Brown missing 14 games, including all of the ACC and NCAA tournament, due to a persistent back injury.
+Despite some of the struggles Kelsey did lead 6-seeded Louisville to its first NCAA tournament win since 2017 over 11-seeded South Florida.
+Kesley's team fell to 3-seeded Michigan State 77-69 in the second round to cap off his second season.